Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

-1. We keep track of currently open tasks in the WeatherManager.
+1. We keep track of currently open tasks in the `WeatherManager`.

-2. We create a new actor by calling getContext().actorOf(). getContext() is a function that is inherited from AbstractActor and its information is used to create an actor that is a child of the current (WeatherManager) actor.
+2. We create a new actor by calling `getContext().actorOf(). getContext()` is a function that is inherited from `AbstractActor` and its information is used to create an actor that is a child of the current (`WeatherManager`) actor.
 The second argument is the name of actors as visible in its location address.

 When we run the code we see the following console output:

-`[INFO] [09/21/2017 13:25:30.630] [weather-akka.actor.default-dispatcher-3] [akka://weather/user/weather-manager] forwarding predictionRequest to child: task 0`
+> `[INFO] [09/21/2017 13:25:30.630] [weather-akka.actor.default-dispatcher-3] [akka://weather/user/weather-manager] forwarding predictionRequest to child: task 0`
+>

-`[INFO] [09/21/2017 13:25:30.633] [weather-akka.actor.default-dispatcher-4] [akka://weather/user/weather-manager/task-0] Received request: 0.
+> `[INFO] [09/21/2017 13:25:30.633] [weather-akka.actor.default-dispatcher-4] [akka://weather/user/weather-manager/task-0] Received request: 0.
 I'm supposed to get the Eindhoven temperature.`

-All is in order and we can start implementing the WeatherService.
-The `WeatherService` will be an Actor that calls the REST Api and returns the result.
+All is in order and we can start implementing the `WeatherService`.
+The `WeatherService` will be an actor that calls the REST API and returns the result.
 The `WeatherService` can fetch both the predicted and actual temperatures.

 In our example we will create two instances of the `WeatherService` in the `PredictionCompareTask` and send different messages to each, resulting in the services to perform the right task.
 Let’s build the `WeatherService`: